vbs-0/inventory-management/README.md

 # Inventory Management System

 ## Overview
-The Inventory Management System (IMS) is a web application built using Flask for the backend and Spring Boot for the Java components.
+The Inventory Management System (IMS) is a web application built using Flask.
 It allows users to manage products, categories, orders, and user activities efficiently.

 ## Features
 - **User Management**: Admins can add, edit, and delete users.
-User roles include Admin, Manager, and Supervisor.
+User roles include Admin, Manager, Supervisor, and User.
 - **Product Management**: Users can view, add, edit, and delete products.
 The system tracks stock levels and alerts for low stock.
 - **Order Management**: Users can create and manage orders, with tracking for order status.
 - **Reporting**: The application provides various reports, including inventory value, usage trends, and expenditure summaries.